Taylor Dispersion in Sedimentation of an Axisymmetric Brownian Particle with Centre Offset: Theoretical Formulation

-indicating that the combined effect of gravity and buoyancy acting on the particle is equivalently represented by the force $(M-M_{\mathrm{b}}) \bm{g}$ exerted on a point that is referred to as the \emph{sedimentation force center} (or simply the \emph{force center}).
-The position of this point is given by
+Substituting Eqs.~\eqref{eqn;2.1} and \eqref{eqn;2.20} into Eq.~\eqref{eqn;2.3}, we can combine the effects of gravity and buoyancy acting on the particle, as shown in the second equality, which is equivalently represented by the force $(M-M_{\mathrm{b}}) \bm{g}$ exerted on a point referred to as the \emph{sedimentation force centre} (or simply the \emph{force centre}).
+Even though $\bm{R}_{\mathrm{m}}$ and $\bm{R}_{\mathrm{b}}$ are different, the position of the force centre is given by

-The force center is defined only for a particles with $M \neq M_{\mathrm{b}}$.
+The force centre is defined only for particles with $M \neq M_{\mathrm{b}}$.
 In the following, we only consider such particles, since when $M=M_{\mathrm{b}}$, the particle does not sediment and therefore shows no Taylor dispersion.

-Previous works on Taylor dispersion have been limited to the case where the sedimentation force center coincides with the hydrodynamic center, $\bm{R}_{\mathrm{c}} = \Rhc$.
+The explicit expressions for the dispersion coefficients have been obtained for the case where the sedimentation force centre coincides with the hydrodynamic centre, $\bm{R}_{\mathrm{c}} = \Rhc$.
 As illustrated in \cref{fig:AB}, $\bm{R}_\mathrm{c}$ generally differs from $\Rhc$, because $\Rhc$ is exclusively determined by surface geometry, whereas $\bm{R}_\mathrm{c}$ depends on the mass distribution within the particle.
-In this paper, we specifically focus on the case of axisymmetric particles with $\bm{R}_{\mathrm{c}} \neq \Rhc$.
-For an axisymmetric particle, one has $\bm{R}_{\mathrm{c}}=\Rhc+l_{\mathrm{c}}\bm{n}$, and the center offset can be expressed as
+For an axisymmetric particle with $\bm{R}_{\mathrm{c}} \neq \Rhc$, one has